ReevesLab/CytoDRAV/README.md

 ## New Features
  * Color plot by density of points.
     - Sometimes it's useful to visually see where the high density regions of a tSNE plot are.
 This plotting option shows you this in a familiar blue to red scale for increasing density.
+ * Moved plot settings and download buttons into a dropdown menu.
+Helps to give the actual plot more screen real estate.
 ## Other updates
  * I've been working on cleaning up the code in the following ways:
     - `CytoDRAV::launch_application()` now defaults to launching your default browser.
 You can pass `launch.browser=F` if you want to start it but not open a browser.
 A local link in the form `Listening on http://127.0.0.1:XXXX` will display.
 This is the link to the CytoDRAV page.